Skip to main content

 DESCRIPTION

-• Colic is defined as excessive crying in an otherwise healthy baby.
+• Colic is defined as excessive crying in an otherwise healthy infant.

 • A commonly used criteria is the Wessel criteria or the Rule of Three, when crying lasts for: